Best Organic Prenatal Vitamin Guide

 We love Ritual for being the only prenatal vitamin on our list to contain (vegan) omega-3 oil, right there in one pill.
 Ritual does NOT include calcium, because they feel most women get this from their diets and it can impede the absorption of iron.
 We agree with their thinking on this.
 Ritual is also one of the very few prenatal capsules with an enteric coating to improve absorption of nutrient

-Taking Ritual prenatals only requires swallowing a couple of pills a day, and is among the more affordable brands.
+Taking Ritual prenatals only requires swallowing a couple of pills a day, and is among the most affordable brands at $30 a month.

 While Ritual has always been quick to respond to our (many!) questions, and they have top level testing, we have not actually seen their COA and therefore they are Good stuff rather than Best Stuff.